 This course will building upon lessons and concepts learned in the Conversational Spanish Basic class.
 Students will learn intermediate concepts in Spanish and strategies to expand their conversational abilities by sharpening their speaking and listening skills.
 Prerequisite: Beginning Conversational Spanish class.

 ¡Bienvenido!
 Participants will acquire basic phrases for various social settings, become acquainted with the multiple U.S. holidays, recognize cultural differences, build social and cultural bridges, and identify resources to continue learning and staying connected.
+Participants will acquire English conversation skills, become familiar with the structure of the language, learn a wide range of everyday topics, and recognize cultural differences.
 Prerequisite: Basic English grammar.
-Textbook required and available online using ISBN-13:978-0071820981
+Textbook included.

 Lara Herter, Program Coordinator